marcg-75/movie-center-backend/README.md

 # Notes
 - No security implemented.
 The application is currently only intended to be hosted on a local computer.
+- Detected bugs in My Movies (MM) (which degrades the imported data):
+  - Value for country is _mostly_ "Country of sale" (ie. Sweden) instead of "Country of origin". => Temporarily disabled this import.
+  - Some movies are not exported from MM, due to them not having a physical medium given in MM, just the movie itself. => These movies has to be manually added (or via db script).
+  - Some movies have the genre "Animerat" exported as "Anime" by MM.
+- Incompatibility in MM with DVD Profiler (which degrades the imported data):
+  - No main genre for a movie, just a randomly ordered list of the applicable genres.
+  - Personal grade not imported from DVD Profiler and mapped to personal rating in MM.
+In practice, only the grades for the existing movies in DVD Profiler can be used, not for the ones added in MM.

 # TODO
 - Rework the genre setup: Transfer the movie_subgenre table to movie_genres, add an optional column "is_main_genre" (or similar), remove the main genre column from movies, etc.